Vyral/bud-gragg/_posts/2019-02-19-what-should-buyers-know-about-our-market.md

 &nbsp;

-Today we’ve got a quick update for buyers on the real estate market.
+Today we’ve got a quick update for buyers in the real estate market.
 The January numbers are in and I’m excited to share them with you.

-**The average interest rate rose to 4.64% at the end of 2018, which is up .69% from a year ago**.
+**The average interest rate rose to 4.64% at the end of 2018, which is up 0.69% from a year ago**.
 For buyers that purchase a home at the median sale price of $260,000, that’s about $100 more on your monthly mortgage payment from last year.

 Buyers averaged 1,845 sq ft. at this price, which is nearly 100 square feet smaller than the average from a year ago.